pavan178/Interview/README.md

 Instructions:

-download the zip file from GIT and extract to desired location, open the extracted folder as a project on pycharm or any python IDE.
+Download the zip file from GIT and extract to desired location, open the extracted folder as a project on pycharm or any python IDE.

 or you can use git clone to clone the git repo to your local machine.